jsimonrichard/QFE-Experiments/README.md

 python -m ipykernel install --user --name=qugcn_venv
 ```

-Do not do this is using vscode.
+Do not do this if using vscode.
 It will detect the python venv on its own; installing the kernel will just make it show up twice.

 ## Running Optuna with Docker Compose